ashleychontos/pySYD/docs/library/input.rst

 the data, target IDs must *exactly* match the given name in order to be successfully crossmatched -- but this also means that the information in this file need not be in any particular order.

+Below is a snippet of what the csv would look like:

 .. csv-table:: Star info
    :header: "stars", "rs", "logg", "teff", "numax", "lower_ex", "upper_ex", "lower_bg"
    :widths: 20, 10, 10, 20, 20, 20, 20, 20